 Yes, the decision is made before your guests experience worship and the content of the sermon—the two elements that demand most, if not all, of our time and attention in preparation.

 What would it look like if you extended the same level of intention to the 11 minutes prior to walking in the sanctuary or worship center?
 What might the impact be?

 It's hard to overstate the wow factor a church body creates by serve generously through a system of hospitality.
-For the last 16 years we have observed and analyzed over 500 churches while conducting a "secret worshipper" experience.
-It is a service at Auxano we call the "Guest Perspective Evaluation."
+We have observed and analyzed over 500 churches while conducting a "secret worshipper" experience.
+It is a service at Pivvot we call the "Guest Perspective Evaluation."
 One of my greatest thrills in ministry is tasting the variety of size, location, and spiritual heritage of these churches.
 But the most important observation is that any church can take small steps to make a dramatic difference in welcoming guests.